 Concept Stage

-The Concept Stage is open to all eligible entrants; no declaration of intent is required to participate.
+The Concept Stage was open to all eligible entrants; no declaration of intent was required to participate.
 Please review Concept Stage evaluation page/section for detailed submission requirements.

 Preclinical Stage